Biotoxicity Exposure Profile Assessment™

 Vital Environments has completed accredited continuing medical education through The George Washington University School of Medicine and Health Sciences, including the course “Understanding Mold Illness: The Basics.” education reinforces our commitment to medically informed, evidence-aligned environmental assessment practices.

-Vital Environments is a founding member of the Purified Environments Provider Network (PEPN) — a governance-driven alliance advancing health-aligned standards for indoor environmental assessment, interpretation, and post-remediation accountability.
+Vital Environments is a founding partner of the Purified Environments Provider Network (PEPN) — a governance-driven alliance advancing health-aligned standards for indoor environmental assessment, interpretation, and post-remediation accountability.